Citigroup: Subprime mortgage crisis (2007)

 As the crisis began to unfold, Citigroup announced on April 11, 2007, that it would eliminate 17,000 jobs, or about 5% of its workforce, in a broad restructuring designed to cut costs and bolster its long underperforming stock.
-Even after securities and brokerage firm Bear Stearns ran into serious trouble in summer 2007, Citigroup decided the possibility of trouble with its CDOs was so tiny (less than 1/100 of 1%) that they excluded them from their risk analysis.
+Even after securities and brokerage firm Bear Stearns ran into serious trouble in summer 2007, Citigroup decided the possibility of trouble with its CDOs was so tiny (less than 1/100 of 1%) that it excluded them from its risk analysis.
 With the crisis worsening, Citigroup announced on January 7, 2008, that it was considering cutting another 5 percent to 10 percent of its 327,000 member-workforce.

+In October 2007, analyst Meredith Whitney co-wrote a report for a branch of Canadian Imperial Bank of Commerce (CIBC) which downgraded Citigroup stock on the basis the company's dividend payouts were in excess of profits.
+Whitney and Carla Krawiec said the company was in a dangerous predicament unless they raised some US $30 billion, sold assets, and/or dramatically reduced the dividend.
+The CIBC report earned major news coverage, and was credited with a triggering a steep drop in Citigroup stock and contributing to the resignation of CEO Charles Prince within a few weeks before the company "slashed the dividend" in January 2008.

 Failed takeover of Nikko Asset Management

 In 2007, Citigroup acquired 61% of Nikko Asset Management for $7.7 billion to take majority control in what was then the largest foreign buyout ever of a Japanese company.
 Citigroup attempted to buy out the remaining shares of Nikko later that year at a cost of $4.6 billion to take full control of the company.
 Two years later, Citigroup sold its stake to Sumitomo Trust and Banking Co, a subsidiary of Sumitomo Mitsui Trust Holdings, for $795 million as it retreated from Japan.